 Develop Your Own Gift Guidelines

 There are lots of ways to temper the "gimmes" our kids can be so prone to during the holidays.
-Consider setting a specific dollar amount for each child, and sticking to it.
+Consider setting a specific dollar amount for each child and sticking to it.
 Or decide that you'll limit the number of gifts to three items per child.
-Remember, there are always going to be people who will spend more on their kids, but attempting to "keep up with the Jones'" comes with a heavy price.
+Remember, there are always going to be people who will spend more on their kids, but attempting to "keep up with the Joneses'" comes with a heavy price.
+Affordable gifts can provide just as much joy as expensive ones.

 Teach your children early that thoughtful gifts don't have to cost a lot of money, and what's most important is appreciating all that we've been given already.